This post contains affiliate links. Read the full disclosure here.

 Disneyland, on the other hand, while also a big vacation destination, is more likely to have single day visitors and locals who just want to pop by for the afternoon.

 I think all this, plus the location, contributes to another big factor: how much you stay inside the magic.
 At Disney World, you can completely immerse yourself in the Disney bubble and forget that the outside world exists.
 For me, this is a little harder to do at Disneyland, where you walk outside the gates and see non-Disneyland right next door.

 Another big difference I noticed between the parks is their design.
 Disneyland opened in 1955 while Magic Kingdom in Disney World opened in 1971.
 And I think in those intervening years the park designers learned a lot about theme park design.
-To me, Disneyland felt really crowded all the time because there is just less space.
+To me, Disneyland felt more crowded because there is just less space.
 The lines in Fantasyland are TINY.
 The walkways aren’t as well thought-out.
 And all this contributes to the park feeling cramped.
 (To me, since California Adventure is a newer park, it didn’t have these problems.)

 Disney World Pros & Cons

 - It’s a bigger space with a lot more to do and see.

 - It’s easier to stay immersed in the magic.

 - I mean, it’s a huge vacation destination for a reason.